-Hostplus is proud to present our Reflect Reconciliation Plan highlighting the funds commitment to dignified retirements for all Aboriginal and Torres Strait Islander peoples.
+Hostplus is proud to present our Innovate Reconciliation Plan highlighting the funds commitment to dignified retirements for all Aboriginal and Torres Strait Islander peoples.

 If you are a member of Indigenous Australian and/or Torres Strait Islander heritage and are unable to meet the current Hostplus Identification requirements, you may provide alternative supporting documentation to verify your identity to Hostplus: